rozsass/text-dev-editor/_pages/home.md

 ## Endorsements

-"This exciting new text covers everything today's aspiring data scientist needs to know, managing to be comprehensive as well as accessible.  **Like a good confidence interval, the Gabors have got you almost completely covered!**"
+"***This exciting new text covers everything today's aspiring data scientist needs to know, managing to be comprehensive as well as accessible.
+Like a good confidence interval, the Gabors have got you almost completely covered!***"
-Joshua Angrist, MIT Economics
+*Joshua Angrist, MIT Economics*
-{: .notice}
+{: .notice--success}

 [MORE endorsements](endorsements)